CNugteren/hashbeaf/README.md

 Missing a feature?
 Soon there will be also:

-1. A pypi version that you can install as `pip install hashbeaf`.
-2. More tests
+1. More tests
-3. More documentation
+2. More documentation
-4. More error checking
+3. More error checking